darkwyld/SimpleESI/README.md

 ### General

-Apart from fulfilling any platform-specific needs for PHP does one only need to download `SimpleESI.php` and can begin using it.
+Apart from fulfilling the platform-specific needs for PHP does one only need to download `SimpleESI.php` and can begin using it.
 Additionally can one download the examples and the documentation, too.
 To follow the examples (see below) is it best to <a href="https://github.com/sdack/SimpleESI/archive/master.zip" class="western">download the directory from GitHub as a ZIP file</a> and to extract it.

 Note: SimpleESI is free software.
 Please add a copy of the `LICENSE` file (i.e. as `LICENSE.SimpleESI`) when you include it with your own software so that it can remain free.